UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 ### Payload model

 This section describes which parts of the TimeCard container's payload model are relevant when an end user wants to record their time.
-More information can be found in the [payload model definition](../../payload.md)
+More information can be found in the [payload model definition](../../payload.md).
+The key resource for the record time feature is the [TimeEntry](../../payload.md#timeentry).

 ![payload-model](../../images/payload-model.png)